Charrell534/CSC328/README.md

      ./client <host_name> <port_number>

 ## File/folder manifest

 ### Root Folder contents:

-    monitor.py - Provides a GUI for server server.py  - Provides the methods to run a chat server start.sh   - Main entry point for running both the server and GUI monitor Makefile   - Provides the necessary functions to run the applications.
+    monitor.py - Provides a GUI for server client.py  - provides the methons needed to run client application.
+Runs client in terminal. server.py  - Provides the methods to run a chat server start.sh   - Main entry point for running both the server and GUI monitor Makefile   - Provides the necessary functions to run the applications.
     README.md  - Provides descriptions and information needed to successfully run the programs contained within this package.
-    client.py - provides the methons needed to run client application.
-Runs client in terminal.

-    chat       - [Directory] Python package library- see below for details.
+    chat       - [Directory] Python package library- see below for details. environment- [Directory] Holds the .env files for the project

 ### chat.connections